pothi/wp-in-a-box/README.md

 In sync with WordPress philosophy of “[decision, not options](https://wordpress.org/about/philosophy/)”.

-## Performance Checklist
+## Performance Considerations

+- No added bloatware
-- Redis for object cache (with memcached as an option)
+- Redis for object cache (available as an optional package)
-- WP Super Cache as full page cache (with Batcache as an alternative)
+- Full page cache support (WP Super Cache, WP Rocket and WP Fastest Cache)
 - PHP 7.x
 - Nginx (no Apache, sorry)
 - Varnish (planned, but no ETA)
+- Swap

 ## Security Considerations

-- Only ports 80, 443, and port for SSH are open.
 - No phoning home.
 - No external dependencies (such as third-party repositories, unless there is a strong reason to use it).
 - Automatic security updates (with an option to update everything).